- Kids: for ages 8-12.

 - DC Comics: for ages 13 and up.

-- DC Black Label: for ages 17 and up.
+- Black Label: for ages 17 and up.

 As a consequence, the Zoom and Ink lines, which were much hyped barely a year ago, are going away, though the books will be folded into the new DC Kids label.
-But the bigger consequence is that after over 25 years, Vertigo is biting the dust, with plans to end the line in January 2020.
+But the bigger consequence is that after over 25 years, Vertigo is biting the dust; plans are to end the line in January 2020.